bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/epigenomics/module4_lab.md

 bigBedToBed S005HDH1.H3K27ac.ppqt_macs2_v2.20130819.bb S005HDH1.H3K27ac.ppqt_macs2_v2.20130819.bed
 ```

-**Note:** If you're under Linux / Windows, you can also install the UCSC tools locally, as they are a useful set of tools to manipulate tracks data, without requiring so much processing power.
+**Note:** If you're under Linux / Mac, you can also install the UCSC tools locally, as they are a useful set of tools to manipulate tracks data, without requiring so much processing power.

 * Download the BED files locally using **scp** / **WinSCP**.
 Don't forget to run the command on a local terminal session, not on Guillimin.